-One of the biggest issues with maintaining a building is keeping out water, and roofs normally contribute significantly to this issue.
+One of the biggest issues with maintain a building is keeping out water, and roofs normally contribute significantly to this issue.
 In the high school building, there is evidence that there have been roof leaks.
-The existing roof is a coated modified bitumen and TPO roof covering which has experienced hail damage.
+Existing roof is a coated modified bitumen and

+TPO roof covering which has experience hail damage.
 The roof needs replacement.
-See attached roofing report from True North Engineering from November 4.
-2022.
+See attached roofing report from True North Engineering from November 4, 2022.